fpsom/2020-07-machine-learning-sib/README.md

 | 15:30 - 16:00 | **Regression** (_practical_) (cont'd) |
 | 16:00 - 16:30 | _Closing questions, Discussion_ |

+## Exam

 ## Other examples

-If you finish all the exercices and wish to practice on more examples, here are a couple of good examples to help you get more familiar with the different ML techniques and packages.
+If you finish all the exercises and wish to practice on more examples, here are a couple of good examples to help you get more familiar with the different ML techniques and packages.
 1. [RNASeq Analysis in R](https://combine-australia.github.io/RNAseq-R/06-rnaseq-day1.html)
 2. [Use the Iris R built-in data set](https://github.com/fpsom/CODATA-RDA-Advanced-Bioinformatics-2019/blob/master/3.Day3.md)to run clustering and also some supervised classification and compare results obtained by different methods.